austin-chan/cornellapp/README.md

 # [Cornellapp](http://cornellapp.com)
-The Best Way to Schedule Your Semesters at Cornell University
+Cornellapp is the best and the most popular way to schedule your courses at Cornell.

 ## Installation
 To run Cornellapp on your machine, you must have [Node.js](https://nodejs.org/) and MySQL installed (Mac users should use [Homebrew](http://brew.sh/)), and [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) installed with the global flag.